 To maintain what is unnatural, we poison it with increasingly toxic and ineffective herbicides, fungicides, insecticides, and fertilizers.

 Meanwhile, in urban and suburban areas, where lawns may still be the landscaping standard, go green.
-Natural landscapes are less expensive and easier to maintain than chemically treated landscapes.
+Wild landscapes are less expensive and easier to maintain than chemically treated landscapes.
 They are also safer, healthier, and, like natural parks, more beautiful.

-A lush natural lawn that is occasionally treated with lime.
+A natural lawn occasionally treated with lime.

-Cost-Saving Regenerative Landscaping Tips
+Regenerative Organic Landscaping Tips

-I encourage homeowners and landscapers who have taken the lead in green landscaping to persevere for the year or two it may take for their chemically treated property to return to its healthful natural beauty.
+I encourage homeowners and landscapers who have taken the lead in regenerative organic landscaping to persevere for the year or two it may take for their chemically treated property to return to its healthful natural beauty.
 No progress is greater than that which restores and protects our environment, and improves the quality of all life!